asumagic/angelsea/README.md

 ## angelsea

-Angelsea is a **JIT compiler for AngelScript** which leverages  the lightweight [MIR 🔗](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.
+Angelsea is a **JIT compiler for AngelScript** which leverages  the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.

 ### Design